What is Vision Therapy?

 It is important to understand that vision therapy is not a replacement for reading tuition, remediation, or phonic awareness training.
 It does not “cure” dyslexia, ADHD/ADD or academic difficulties.
 But something that appears as “simple” as an eye-teaming problem can have a dramatic impact on some children and adults.
 Available concentration is “burnt up” by the need to concentrate on the mechanics of seeing.
 Obvious symptoms are headaches, eye-strain or complaints of blur, but some people tend suffer with less obvious symptoms like avoidance, concentration loss, reduced reading fluency.
 Vision problems may be a primary barrier to learning or they may be a further burden to a child with other difficulties (vision problems can co-exist in children with other difficulties such as ADD and reading difficulties).

-Even a phonetic or phonic approach to reading requires the ability to hold visual attention (look at things), move the eyes quickly and easily and visually recognise letters & words.
 Fatigue of the eye muscles that hold visual attention may explain why some children start out reading well in the early grades, only to start to encounter difficulties after grade 2 or 3.